phze22/Online-Misogyny-in-Danish-Bajer/README.md

 Please state in the comment field if you would like to have access to other directories as well.

 Lastly, feel free to reach out regarding any enquiries around the project.

+*Sigurbergsson, G.I., Derczynski, L., 2020.
+Offensive Language and Hate Speech Detection for Danish, in: Proceedings of the 12th Language Resources and Evaluation Conference.
+Presented at the LREC 2020, European Language Resources Association, Marseille, France, pp. 3498–3508.